 Who wouldn’t like to be able to walk out into their garden and pick a shiny red apple right from the tree?
 Since apples are such a popular fruit, everyone is going to agree with that.
-The problem is that traditional apple trees are large, so they need lots of space and lots of care, while today’s gardens are small, and we all have only limited time to spend in the garden.
+The problem is that traditional apple trees are large, so they need lots of space and lots of care, while many of today’s gardens are small, and we all have only limited time to spend in the garden.
 If only there was an answer . . .

 Now there is!
 Plant breeders have given us Urban Apples, specially bred trees that fit perfectly into small gardens and can even be grown in containers if you have no garden at all.
 People have different tastes in apples, and among these amazing new trees is just the one for those who love a crunchy but sweet apple, with that shiny ‘Sleeping Beauty’ rich red skin.
 This is the Tasty Red Urban Apple Tree, a new variety of apple that is taking the gardening world by storm.
 It grows into a narrow, upright tree 8-10 feet tall and just 2 feet wide, so it can fit into any small garden or be grown in a large pot.
 As long as the position is sunny, every garden must have a space just 2 feet wide this tree would fit into.